 - Wipe most of the sugar mixture off the salmon place the fish, skin-side down, on the cooler side of the grill directly over the foil pan.
 Close the lid on the grill and smoke the salmon for about 20 minutes.
 If the wood chips burn out and stop smoking, add the second half of your prepared soaked chips.
 The interior of the fish should reach 125ºF on a instant thermometer and feel just firm to the touch.
 Transfer the salmon to a plate and cover with aluminum foil.
 Allow to rest for at least 20 minutes.
 When cool, remove skin and any bones, and flake into medium (1 inch) pieces.

 - Peel potatoes and cut into rough chunks, about 1 to 2 inches cubed.
 Transfer to a bowl of cold water to rinse.
 Change water 2 or 3 times until it runs clear.
 In a Dutch oven or large stockpot, bring 4 quarts of water to a boil over high heat.
 Add potatoes and cook until completely tender, about 15 minutes.
 Drain potatoes in a colander and rinse under hot running water for 30 seconds to wash away excess starch.
 Set a ricer or food mill over now-empty pot and pass potatoes through.
 Add milk and butter and fold gently with a rubber spatula to combine.
 Season to taste with salt and pepper.
 Keep warm until ready to serve.

 - Heat the oven to 375°F and arrange a rack in the middle.
-In a medium bowl, toss shrimp with ½ teaspoon kosher salt and ⅛ teaspoon baking powder.
+In a medium bowl, toss shrimp with 1/2 teaspoon kosher salt and 1/8 teaspoon baking soda.
 Place in the fridge for 15 minutes or up to an hour.
 When ready, cut into large chunks if extra large or jumbo.